ashwamegh/Notes/MongodbUniversity.md

 #### **Upserts:**

-> The operations in which , no document were found for our operations, this build the document we queried for.
+> The operations in which , no document were found for our operations, this will build the document we queried for.

 Query Eg: